-Interest in enterprise DApp platforms has recently surged with competitors like Ethereum, Cardano, EOS, and NEO all rising in price.
-Even though VeChain has yet to release Thor, their sheer number of partnerships should help to solidify them among these higher market cap projects.
+In 2017, interest in enterprise DApp platforms surged with competitors like Ethereum, Cardano, EOS, and NEO all rising in price.
+Even though VeChain only recently released their mainnet, their sheer number of partnerships have helped to solidify them among these higher market cap projects.

 VeChain began trading at the end of August 2017 at around $0.25 (~0.00005 BTC).
-Since then, the price has remained relatively flat with a short-lived bump in the beginning of October 2017.
+After that time, the price remained relatively flat with a short-lived bump at the beginning of October 2017.

-Beginning in the middle of December 2017, the price has been climbing rapidly and recently hit an all-time high of $5.68 (~0.00038 BTC).
-The price increase has been driven by news of more partnerships as well as the announcement of the VeChain THOR rebrand.
+Beginning in the middle of December 2017, the price climbed rapidly and recently hit all-time highs alongside the rest of the crypto market.
+Besides being in a bull market, the price increase was driven by news of more partnerships as well as the announcement of the VeChain Thor rebrand.

-It wouldn’t be surprising to see the price continue to rise as new partners begin using the enterprise DApp platform.
+Unfortunately, the switch from VEN to VET and the change in supply has made price analysis fairly difficult.
+But, it wouldn’t be surprising to see the price increase as new partners begin using the enterprise DApp platform.

-The recommended place to purchase VEN (soon to be VET) is on Binance in exchange for Bitcoin or Ethereum.
+The recommended place to purchase VET is on Binance in exchange for Bitcoin or Ethereum.
 If you don’t currently have either, you can purchase them using USD on either GDAX or Gemini.
 From there, transfer your Bitcoin and/or Ethereum to Binance and make the trade.

 Having partnerships with giants like PwC and the Chinese government, they should have no problem growing their clientele.
 Some people may question their shift into the enterprise DApp space, but it looks to be beneficial for customers who are looking for a more robust blockchain solution to their specific business needs.